Concept-based Explanations for Out-Of-Distribution Detectors

-\mypara{Limitations of Prior Work for OOD detectors.} While the objective (\ref{equ: baseline}) of \cite{yeh2020completeness} can learn a set of sufficient concepts that have a high classification completeness score, we found that it does not necessarily replicate the per-instance prediction behavior of the classifier in the concept world.
-Specifically, there can be discrepancies in the reconstructed feature representation, whose effect propagates through to the output of the classifier.
-For instance, the empirical distribution of the prediction logits (pre-softmax layer) for both ID and OOD data based on the reconstructed feature representations could be very different from that based on the original feature representations.
-Since many widely-used OOD detectors rely on the feature representations and/or the classifier's predictions, this discrepancy in the existing concept learning approaches makes it hard to closely replicate the OOD detector in the concept world.
-Moreover, the scope of \cite{yeh2020completeness} is confined to concept learning for explaining the classifier's predictions based on ID data, and there is no guarantee that their learned concepts would be useful for explaining an OOD detector.
-In fact, the distribution of concept scores from ID and OOD data could be quite different (see Fig.~\ref{fig:score-distribution}).
-To address these gaps, we propose a general method for concept learning that complements prior works by imposing additional instance-level constraints on the concepts, and by taking into consideration the OOD detector and OOD data.
+While the objective (\ref{equ: baseline}) of \citeauthor{yeh2020completeness} can learn a set of sufficient concepts that have a high classification completeness score, we find that it does not necessarily replicate the per-instance prediction behavior of the classifier in the concept world.
+Specifically, there can be discrepancies in the reconstructed feature representation, whose effect propagates through the remaining part of the classifier.
+Since many widely-used OOD detectors rely on the feature representations and/or the classifier's predictions, this discrepancy in the existing concept learning approaches makes it hard to closely replicate the OOD detector in the concept world (see Fig.~\ref{fig:score-distribution-msp}).
+Furthermore, the scope of \citeauthor{yeh2020completeness} is confined to concept learning for explaining the classifier's predictions based on ID data, and there is no guarantee that the learned concepts would be useful for explaining an OOD detector.
+To address these gaps, we propose a general method for concept learning that complements prior work by imposing additional instance-level constraints on the concepts, and by considering both the OOD detector and OOD data.

-\mypara{Concept Learning Objective.} Our concept learning objective aims to find a set of concepts $\bfC$ and a mapping $\bfg$ that have the following properties: 1) high detection completeness w.r.t the OOD detector; 2) high classification completeness w.r.t the DNN classifier; and 3) high separability in the concept-score space between detected-ID data and detected-OOD data.
+\mypara{Concept Learning Objective.} We define a concept learning objective that aims to find a set of concepts $\bfC$ and a mapping $\bfg$ that have the following properties: 1) high detection completeness w.r.t the OOD detector; 2) high classification completeness w.r.t the DNN classifier; and 3) high separability in the concept-score space between detected-ID data and detected-OOD data.